 Almost everything that semester was learned in the field; lessons were taught by conversing with locals and lectures took place outside while observing the savannah with our own eyes.

 -Maia Berlow, CC'18The University reserves the right to withdraw or modify the courses of instruction or to change the instructors as may become necessary.

 Malaria, trachoma, leishmaniasis and other vector borne diseases take a huge toll on the social and economic spheres of life in developing countries today.
 Any interventions that are developed from understanding the biology of vectors and the links with climate, demographic and environmental change will enable the development of more effective tools towards disease control and prevention.
 Through hands-on activities, students will probe issues related to biology and public health.
 Students will learn basic biology, including life cycles and evolutionary history of disease vectors and their impact on humans and livestock.
 They will gain experience in designing, conducting, presenting and evaluating studies concerning current applied questions in the Laikipia region, eastern Africa/Greater Horn of Africa and the broader developing world.

-Savanna Ecology and Conservation (EEEB OC3923).
+Ecology and Conservation of African Landscapes (EEEB OC3923).
 4 points